 The refrigerator requires 12-volt current to operate its electronic board even if running on LP or 110-volt modes.
 The 12-volt is used to power the circuit board that directs the refrigerator functions.
-When running in a mode such as LP, it means the heat source, by far the largest power requirement; to evaporate the ammonia is being provided by an LP Gas burner.
+When running in the LP mode the heat source used to evaporate the ammonia, by far the largest power requirement; is being provided by an LP Gas burner.